Knowing where to draw the line

 I was in the Co-op today and I got the munchies.
 Luckily, a packet of chilli crisps caught my eye, primarily because of its proud boast: made with real ingredients.
 I'm sure we can all remember the bad old days of counterfeit ingredients in our savoury snacks.
 Once I'd emptied the packet - and scanned it in for posterity - I thought about how it could apply to writing.

 As a writer, I strive for a sense of realism in my fiction.
-Whether it's Thomas Bladen working out who he can trust in Standpoint, or Syriem Taulpiris negotiating his way through higher realms of consciousness in Covenant, there's always a set of conventions and a consistent logic that applies.
+Whether it's Thomas Bladen working out who he can trust in Standpoint, or Syriem Taulpiris negotiating his way through a mystical journey in Covenant, there's always a set of conventions that apply.
 My readers may have agreed to the suspension of disbelief by turning the pages but, as Samuel Taylor Coleridge inferred, it's the writer's job to keep it that way until the last page.
 Or preferably, afterwards - because if they're still thinking about 'What Syriem did next' then they'll probably want to read more of my work..

 Plot, point-of-view, characterisation, dialogue and pace must all work harmoniously to create a reality so enticing that they'll prefer it to the world they know, for a time.
 A key element of that is the authenticity of the emotions.
 Even if we haven't faced a bullet, known personal disaster or seen death up close, we have all known fear and loss.
 We may not have experienced an epic love that took us across continents or worlds but we all know what love feels like to have or to be denied.
 Childhood alone will teach you most of that!